julioPlaceres/Weather_App/README.md

 # Weather_App
-Weather Application to display multiple cities status
+Application to display the weather status in different cities, allows the search history to be saved and will provide the user with a 5 days forecast.